tmastny/website2/content/projects/napkin-math/p15/_index.md

 I'm very happy to send imagines and JavaScript animations, but the font is way more than I thought!
 I might have to go through some of the standard fonts again.

+## Solution
+5 round trips for client to receive first HTML byte from server:

+* 1 DNS - ignored because often cached or close by
+* 1 TCP - SYN, SYN+ACK (next is ACK and TLS handshake at the same time)
+* 2 TLS - (TLS connection, Cert+key), (key, acknowledge)
+* 1 HTTP - GET, HTML

+Example: at 60 ms RTT from US coast-to-coast: that's 300 ms to first HTML byte.
+And you can only receive 14.4 KB of data until you have to send the first ACK, which is another 60 ms RTT for set of data
+(assuming no congestion, the server should sent 28.8 KB, doubling each round trip according to it's congestion control algorithm).
+* 10 packets * 1440 bytes / packet = 14400 bytes = 14.4 KB